Updated 9/23/2019; Originally published 4/9/2018

-Don’t let the seller’s disclosure scare you.
-If the seller filled it out and was honest, that is more than you will get from all sellers, and they deserve credit for that.
-If the seller was conscientious about disclosing issues up front, hopefully, that is a good sign that they were conscientious about repairing the item or will treat you conscientiously throughout the contract.
+If the seller was conscientious about disclosing issues upfront, hopefully, that is a good sign that they were conscientious about repairing the item or will treat you conscientiously throughout the contract.

 If you do run into an issue in an insurmountable issue in the seller disclosure, thank the seller.
 Their honesty may have saved you an option fee and inspection cost.